DataDog/integrations-core/weaviate/README.md

 ## Overview

 Weaviate is an open source, AI-native vector database that helps create AI-powered applications.
-With Datadog’s Weaviate integration, you can:
+With Datadog's Weaviate integration, you can:

 - Monitor usage statistics (such as duration of insert, delete, and maintenance operations) to identify potential storage issues, bottlenecks, and assess the impact of data modifications on system responsiveness.
 - Track query latency, rate, and concurrent read/write requests to gain insight into the vector database's overall responsiveness and load handling capabilities.